Co-authored by Sam Derboo

 The number of enemies on screen is severely cut down – only three attackers have to be dealt with at a time, and as soon as barrels start rolling on top of that number, heavy flickering ensues.
 On one side the limitation is actually for the better, since one is now forced to take them on alone, and the result is a much more forgiving game, even though enemies aren’t knocked over anymore when the player dies (but there’s a short respawn invincibility now).
 The bosses are still just as unfair, though.
 Continuing after losing all lives also takes you back to the very beginning of the stage (which, later in the game, is a lot), and the number of total credits is limited.

 Nintendo’s content control also strikes again, as usual.
-Some of the bosses’ names have been changed (“Damnd” became “Thrasher” and “Sodom” became “Katana”) and other little bits of censorship are noted throughout – whiskey is no longer available as a bonus item, all female/transsexual enemies are changed into men, and the guy screaming “Oh My God!” also has his line changed to “Oh My Car!”
+Some of the bosses’ names have been changed (“Damnd” became “Thrasher” and “Sodom” became “Katana”) and other little bits of censorship are noted throughout – whiskey is no longer available as a bonus item, Poison and Roxy were changed to men named Sid and Billy, and the guy screaming “Oh My God!” also has his line changed to “Oh My Car!”
+The design of Belger’s chair was also redesigned to look less like a wheelchair.

 Final Fight CD